SkylineCommunications/dataminer-docs/connector-help/connector_help/Sony_Professional_Video_Monitor.md

 # Sony Professional Video Monitor

-This is a serial driver that is used to monitor and configure the **Sony Professional Video Monitor** (BVM-E171 / BVM-E251 / BVM-X300 / BVM-HX310 / PVM-X550 / PVM-A250 / PVM-A170 / LMD-A240 / LMD-A220 / LMD-A170) equipment.
+This is a serial connector that is used to monitor and configure the **Sony Professional Video Monitor** (BVM-E171 / BVM-E251 / BVM-X300 / BVM-HX310 / PVM-X550 / PVM-A250 / PVM-A170 / LMD-A240 / LMD-A220 / LMD-A170) equipment.

 ## About